gcassel/Modular-Organizing-Terminology/README.md

 # Modular-Organization-Terminology
-This is a work-in-progress set of cross-referenced specifications for modular information, organization, communication and collaboration [technology](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/technology.md).
+This is a work-in-progress set of cross-referenced terms for modular information, organization, communication and collaboration [technology](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/technology.md).

-These specifications are meant to enable reasonably flexible use of each term, without imparting unnecessary strict definition, and to facilitate the grassroots development of non-coercive *protocols* and *standards* for modular information, organization, communication and collaboration.
+The hypertextually-related descriptions here are meant to enable reasonably flexible use of each term, without prescribing excessive strictness or precision, and to help facilitate the grassroots development of non-coercive *recipes* and *standards* for modular information, organization, communication and collaboration.

-This document supports an action, process and systems based philosophy of science and language.
-As a personal work of intentionally human-centered design, this document integrates descriptions of physical, mental and social experiences and concepts within an intentionally minimal terminology for mental content.
-One of the key goals of this document is to facilitate more effective and consistent descriptions of the apparent relationships between physical, mental and social experiences.
+The terms and descriptions here support an action, process and systems based philosophy of science and language.
+As a personal work of intentionally human-centered design, this repository integrates descriptions of physical, mental and social *experiences and concepts* within an intentionally minimal terminology for physical content.
+One of the key goals of this document is to facilitate more effective and consistent descriptions of apparent relationships between physical, mental and social experiences.

 ***Note: this repository will be edited quite frequently as internal hyperlinks are developed.***